-Now, Google has extended its matching ability by not only looking at exact keywords, but by better understanding the essence of the topic being searched for.
+Now, Google has extended its matching ability.
+Not only by looking at exact keywords but by better understanding the essence of the topic being searched for.
 This allows Google to match a broader range of keywords to appropriate pages on the web.

-Another example is the search query “Quick and Delicious Waffle Recipes.”
+Another example is the search query, “Quick and Delicious Waffle Recipes.”
 This could yield a page called “Quick Waffle Recipes.”
-Google extracts the keyword “Quick Waffle Recipes” even though there are words between them in the search query.
+Google extracts the keyword “Quick Waffle Recipes,” even though there are words between them in the search query.

 The improvements Google made change the way we think about optimizing content for higher search engine ranking.
 The next time you write web content, consider these factors: